amazon-connect/voicemail-express-amazon-connect/Docs/vmx_uninstall.md

 First, you will need to prepare the instance for Voicemail removal.
 To do this, perform the following tasks:
 1. Log into your Amazon Connect instance as an administrator.
 1. Select **Channels**, then choose **Phone numbers**.
 1. Make sure that none of VMX default flows are set as the **Contact flow/IVR** for any phone numbers in your instance.
-The default flows are:
+The default flows all begin with `VMX3`
-    1. VMX3-AWSTestFlow-%instance-name%
-    1. VMX3-BasicTaskFlow-%instance-name%
-    1. VMX-CoreFlowModule-%instance-name%

 | :warning: IMPORTANT          |
 |:---------------------------|